 - More Fingerprint Gestures (Moves): Google will be adding more moves and accessibility features to Android O.

 Above is an image provided by Google that teases a few more feature that didn’t make the developer preview changelog.
-All of these are included in the official release on August 21st.
+All of these are included in the official release in December.
 Some of these include a new split screen launcher, Instant Apps in the app tray, new screen animations and auto brightness improvements, work profiles, and much more.

 Since most of what we do know about 8.1 is for developers, the changelog isn’t too exciting.
-Still, Google added a Neural Networks API, Changes to Notifications, Improved Targeting for Low-RAM Devices, Autofill Framework Update, Programmatic Safe Browsing Actions, Added WallpaperColors API, and Fingerprint Updates.
+Still, Google added a Neural Networks API, Changes to Notifications, Improved Targeting for Low-RAM Devices, Autofill Framework Update, Programmatic Safe Browsing Actions, Added WallpaperColors API, Android Go release, and Fingerprint Updates.

 Now you just need to sit back and wait for Android 8.1 Oreo to hit your smartphone or tablet.
 Google confirmed the release on December 5th and said updates will hit Nexus and Pixel devices over the next week.
 So, you should get it before the end of the year.
-Then, If you signed up for the 8.1 Oreo beta, expect an OTA update notification within the next few days.
+Then, If you signed up for the 8.1 Oreo beta expect an OTA update notification in the coming days.

 Additionally, manufacturers are still slowly working on Android 8.0 Oreo software updates.
 Big companies like Samsung, HTC, LG and others all expect to release updates in the next few months.
 And while some users won’t get it until 2018, we believe a few are coming in December.
 Multiple manufacturers are in the final testing phase.

-If you have a Nexus or Pixel device, look out for Android 8.1 soon.
+If you have a Nexus or Pixel device, look out for Android 8.1 starting today.
 For everyone else, the wait continues.